-- 1.3 An extendible repo is a fixed-term transaction under which one party will give the other an option to defer the repurchase date for an agreed further term.
-In some extendible contracts, the option is to defer the repurchase date and create a new extendible with the same terms as the previous. - Exercise of option to extend.
-The parties can agree to extend the transaction, as agreed: - o on any business day during the original term of the extendible; or - o on any business day within a period during the original term of the extendible, either a period at: - the start of the original term of the extendible (eg during the first month of a 4-month extendible); or - the end of the original term of the extendible (eg during the last three months of a 4-month extendible); or - any of a series of dates during the original term of the extendible (eg at the end of each month of a 4-month extendible); or - o at any time during the original term of the extendible.
+1.34 An extendible repo is a fixed-term transaction under which one party will give the other an option to defer the repurchase date for an agreed further term.
+In some extendible contracts, the option is to defer the repurchase date and rollover the extendible, that is, to create a new extendible with the same terms as the previous.

+- Exercise of option to extend.
+The parties can agree to extend the transaction, as agreed: - o on any business day during the original term of the extendible; or - on any business day within a limited period during the original term of the extendible, either a period atwhich can be: - at the start of the original term of the extendible (eg during the first month of a 4-month extendible); or - at the end of the original term of the extendible (eg during the last three months of a 4-month extendible); or - on any of a series of dates during the original term of the extendible (eg at the end of each month of a 4-month extendible); or) - o at any time during the original term of the extendible.